Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Related work

 \mypara{Single-view scene modeling.} There is a long history of work on scene modeling through CAD object retrieval and alignment~\cite{izadinia2017im2cad, huang2018holistic, kuo2020mask2cad, kuo2021patch2cad, gumeli2022roca, sparc, gao2023diffcad, maninis2022vid2cad, langer2024fastcad}.
-IM2CAD~\cite{izadinia2017im2cad} breaks down scene modeling into three major modules: room layout estimation, object recognition and scene configuration, similarly to our system.
-However, IM2CAD cannot easily generalize to unseen objects and oversimplifies complex architectures and arrangements in real-world images.
-More recent work explores end-to-end trained methods~\cite{kuo2020mask2cad, kuo2021patch2cad, gumeli2022roca, sparc}.
-Mask2CAD~\cite{kuo2020mask2cad} jointly learns object detection, 3D shape embedding and direct pose regression.
-Patch2CAD~\cite{kuo2021patch2cad} introduces a more robust patch-based joint embedding space for patch-level 3D shape retrieval.
+IM2CAD~\cite{izadinia2017im2cad} breaks down the task into separate modules: room layout estimation, object recognition and scene configuration.
+However, IM2CAD cannot easily generalize to unseen objects and oversimplifies complex architecture and arrangements in real-world images.
+More recent works explore end-to-end trained methods~\cite{kuo2020mask2cad, kuo2021patch2cad, gumeli2022roca, sparc}.
+Mask2CAD~\cite{kuo2020mask2cad} jointly learns object detection, 3D shape embedding and pose regression.
+Patch2CAD~\cite{kuo2021patch2cad} introduces a more robust patch-based joint embedding space for 3D shape retrieval.
 ROCA~\cite{gumeli2022roca} leverages differentiable Procrustes optimization for pose estimation, and SPARC~\cite{sparc} employs an iterative ``render-and-compare'' strategy.
 DiffCAD~\cite{gao2023diffcad} achieves state-of-the-art performance with a combination of probabilistic diffusion models trained in a weakly-supervised manner on synthetic data.
 However, all existing methods do not model architecture and require significant amounts of annotated data for training.
 Our system is training-free, requires no 3D supervision, and leverages large foundation models pretrained on large corpus data such that it generalizes to real-world images.